Hkaysili/Hkaysili/README.md

 ## I'm a Development Monster !

 - :mortar_board: Computer Engineer
-- :briefcase: 7+ years experienced Senior Frontend Developer with hand-on experience in highly-responsive user interface components by deploying Javascript & React.
+- :briefcase: 7+ years experienced Senior Frontend Developer with hand-on experience in highly-responsive user interface components by deploying Javascript & React
-- :rocket:  Adept at monitoring & maintaining frontend performance and troubleshooting & debugging the same to bolster overall performance .
+- :rocket:  Adept at monitoring & maintaining frontend performance and troubleshooting & debugging the same to bolster overall performance
 - ⚡ Proven career history in developing high-quality and scalable web applications.
 Expertise in HTML, CSS/SASS, JavaScript, ReactJS, and NodeJS
 - ⚡ Passionate about web standards and keeping up with the latest trends in technology.
 - :musical_score:  Music is indispensable in his life !